 Diseases of the Heart

-Pericardial effusion is the accumulation of fluid in the pericardium.
+Pericardial effusion is defined as the accumulation of fluid in the pericardium.
 This condition can have a variety of causes:

-- A heart attack can cause extensive necrosis of the cardiac wall.
-This forms weak points that can rupture and cause hemorrhaging into the pericardium
+- Myocardial ischemia can cause extensive necrosis of the cardiac wall leading to the formation of weak points that rupture and cause hemorrhage into the pericardium

 - Ruptured aneurysm of the aorta ascendens